 A CMU BSc will provide the well-rounded foundation that will inspire and equip our future scientists to make a positive difference in the world.

-A Christian university in the Anabaptist tradition, CMU's Shaftesbury campus offers undergraduate degrees in arts, business, humanities, music, sciences, and social sciences, and graduate degrees in Theology and Ministry.
+A Christian university in the Anabaptist tradition, CMU's Shaftesbury campus offers undergraduate degrees in arts, business, humanities, music, natural sciences, and social sciences, as well as graduate degrees in Theology and Ministry, Business Administration, Peacebuilding and Collaborative Development.
 CMU has over 1,600 students, including those enrolled in degree programs at its Shaftesbury Campus and Menno Simons College Campus.
 CMU is a member of Universities Canada.

 For information about CMU, visit: cmu.ca